Marci Comeau[1]

 Jurisdiction and Venue

 A child is “within the county” for purposes of jurisdiction in a dependency proceeding when the child is physically within the county, regardless of the residence of the parent[6], guardian[7], or legal custodian (“the parent”[8]).[9]
 The convenience of a forum other than the child’s county of residence or the county in which the child is physically located is a consideration which relates to venue, but not jurisdiction.[10]
-A child may be considered within the county of a particular superior court even though the child, who had been living in the county, spends brief periods of time with relatives in another county as result of need for emergency care.[11]
+A child may be considered within the county of a particular superior court even though the child, who had been living in the county, spends brief periods of time with relatives in another county as a result of the need for emergency care.[11]

 Juvenile courts have exclusive original jurisdiction over all proceedings relating to children alleged or found to be dependent, but jurisdiction continues only until the dependency action is terminated or the court determines that the child is no longer dependent.[12]